 The district called for a late start.
 Does this mean the cancellation of any programs or classes?

-Yes, because of transportation issues and other logistics, all kindergarten, preschool, Head Start and Early Head Start classes are cancelled in the event of a late-start due to weather.
+Yes, because of transportation issues and other logistics, all kindergarten and preschool classes are cancelled in the event of a late-start due to weather.
 Additionally, all before-school programs and field trips scheduled to begin prior to the late-start time are cancelled.

 Where can I find out if schools are closed?

 In the event of a weather closure, all media will be notified — KSL, KUTV, KTVX and KSTU, Standard-Examiner, Salt Lake Tribune, Deseret News and the Davis County Clipper.
 Additionally, any school closure or late start will be posted to Facebook, Twitter and on each school’s website.
 The district also uses a call-out system to call and email phone numbers and emails listed in their student's information.
 Text messages will also be sent to those parents who opt in by texting "Y" or "Yes" to 67587.